 - Avoid cookie-cutter text and create an original copy that highlights your unique value.
 Speak to your audience’s needs in a way that resonates with them.

-4. Hard to navigate
+4. The Site Is Hard to navigate

 To fix a hard-to-navigate website, follow these steps: